takashim0101/dairy-cow-health-analysis/README.md

 ## Project Overview

-This project was conducted as part of the **QMET306/608 assessment**.
+This project was conducted as part of the **QMET306/608 assessment in Lincoln University while I was study Experimentation**.
 It applies multiple linear regression to identify key factors associated with **average individual somatic cell count (ISCC)** in dairy cows — an important indicator of mastitis.
 The data come from a study across **three dairy farms in Manawatu, New Zealand**.